Small Claims Court Venue

 What can I expect at trial?

-The trial is relatively informal compared to a normal trial.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+Small claims court trials are very informal compared to a regular civil trial.
+This allows the trials to be conducted in a much more informal fashion.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+A jury trial will likely last longer, probably a few hours.

-A Justice of the Peace for Titus County hears small claims court cases for Titus County.
+The justice of the peace for Titus County presides over small claims court actions for Titus County.

 Titus County Court Locations